What Is a GPT 3 Chatbot?

 In conclusion, GPT-3 is a powerful tool that businesses can use for various purposes.

-Chatbots are a prominent use case for GPT-3, allowing companies to build specific AI apps for their customer service needs.
+Chatbots are a prominent use case for GPT-3, allowing companies to build a new app for their customer service needs quickly.

 Compared to traditional chatbots, their GPT-3 counterparts offer a more realistic conversation when dealing with customers, improving customer service ratings.